 Franco Fontana “Full Color”

 My second suggestion about art exhibits in Tuscany is Franco Fontana “Full Color”.

-If you like photography, from 20 September 2015 until the 6 January 2016, at the “Galleria d’Arte Moderna e Contemporanea” of San Gimignano, a beautiful UNESCO World Heritage site, you can admire the colored masterpieces of Franco Fontana.
+If you like stock photography, from 20 September 2015 until the 6 January 2016, at the “Galleria d’Arte Moderna e Contemporanea” of San Gimignano, a beautiful UNESCO World Heritage site, you can admire the colored masterpieces of Franco Fontana.
 He is considered one of the most important Italian photographer known all over the world.